Estate Planning: Choosing the Right Executor

 - Ensuring that all debts owed by the estate are paid and that any funds due are collected

-- Determining what taxes are owed and filing the final income tax return
+- Determining what taxes are owed and filing the final income tax return and possibly an estate tax return

 - Closing the estate, which requires providing proof to the court that the executor has notified all creditors and settled all liabilities